-The Battle of Chancellorsville was fought between the United States of America and the Confederate States of America from April 30 to May 6, 1863, during the American Civil War.
+The Battle of Chancellorsville was a military engagement fought between the United States of America and the Confederate States of America from April 30 to May 6, 1863, during the American Civil War.

 - Date Started: The Battle of Fort Chancellorsville started on Thursday, April 30, 1863.

 - Date Ended: The fighting ended on Wednesday, May 6, 1863.

 - Location: The battle took place in and around the crossroads community of Chancellorsville, Virginia.

 - Who Won: The Confederate States of America won the Battle of Chancellorsville.